OfficeDev/office-scripts-docs/docs/develop/power-automate-integration.md

 If you are new to Power Automate, we recommend visiting [Get started with Power Automate](/power-automate/getting-started).
 There, you can learn more about all the automation possibilities available to you.
 The documents here focus on how Office Scripts work with Power Automate and how that can help improve your Excel experience.

 To begin combining Power Automate and Office Scripts, follow the tutorial [Start using scripts with Power Automate](../tutorials/excel-power-automate-manual.md).
 This will teach you how to create a flow that calls a simple script.
-After you've completed that tutorial and the [Automatically run scripts with automated Power Automate flows](../tutorials/excel-power-automate-trigger.md) tutorial, return here for detailed information about connecting Office Scripts to Power Automate flows.
+After you've completed that tutorial and the [Pass data to scripts in an automatically-run Power Automate flow](../tutorials/excel-power-automate-trigger.md) tutorial, return here for detailed information about connecting Office Scripts to Power Automate flows.

 ## Excel Online (Business) connector